simeononsecurity/simeononsecurity.ch/content/other/ultimate-xnet-connectivity-guide/index.en.md

 ______

 ## How Does XNET Carrier Offload Work?
-### Configuration and Partnership
+### Configurations and Alliances
 XNET configures wireless access points with **Passpoint technology** and brokers offloading deals with cellular carriers.
-This partnership allows for the automatic transfer of mobile data traffic to Wi-Fi networks, seamlessly integrating with users' mobile experiences.
+This synergy allows for the automatic transfer of mobile data traffic to Wi-Fi networks, seamlessly integrating with users' mobile experiences.

 ### Authentication and Connectivity
 **Cellular carriers provide a certificate to XNET**, which is used to authenticate and announce to mobile devices that Wi-Fi offload is available.
 The seamless nature of this system means that users can connect to the internet without manual intervention, promoting a frictionless user experience.